AMD’S Su, Discovery’s Zaslav among highest paid CEOs

 Overall ranking: No. 6

-(asterisk) CVS Health says pay figures filed in its proxy are misleading, in part because of a recent change in how it reports executive compensation.
+Note: CVS Health says pay figures filed in its proxy are misleading, in part because of a recent change in how it reports executive compensation.
 It says Merlo’s pay was “relatively consistent” with the two years prior after excluding some one-time events and that his pay ratio narrowed to 425 last year.